20 Biggest Mistakes People Make When Hiring a Web Designer

 Not Choosing the Right CMS for Your Needs

 There are many different CMS options available, each with its pros and cons.

-To find the best CMS for you, consider what your websites needs and the resources available.
-A custom coded WordPress website will be more expensive than a Squarespace build out.
+To find the best CMS for you, consider what your website needs and the resources available.
+A custom coded WordPress website will be more expensive than a Squarespace build-out.
 Make sure you work with a web designer that takes these needs into account before making their CMS recommendation.